UrloMythus/MammaMia/README.md

 5. Clone the Project

+6. Go into settings and click on Factory Rebuild.

-6. You are done!
+7. You are done!

-7. To install it on Stremio altought, you will need the Direct URL.
+8. To install it on Stremio altought, you will need the Direct URL.
 It can be found on three dots --> Embed This Space --> Direct URL
    If you do not find it it means your space is Private.
 To fix so go to Settings and click Set Visibility to Public.